Sage-Bionetworks-Challenges/olfactory-mixtures-prediction/README.md

 # Olfactory Mixtures Predictions Evaluation

 Validation and scoring scripts for the
-[Olfactory Mixtures Predictions DREAM Challenge].
+[Olfactory Mixtures Predictions DREAM Challenge] and [DREAM Olfactory Mixtures Prediction Challenge 2025].
 For collecting writeups, see `writeup-workflow`.

 ## Evaluation Overview